Hoyg/azuredevopslabs/labs/vstsextend/aspnetmodernize/readme.md

 * Azure Container Service
 * Service Fabric

-In this Lab, you will use a Windows Container on Azure Container Instances (ACI) to bring up Nerd Dinner.
+You will use a Windows Container on Azure Container Instances (ACI) to bring up Nerd Dinner.

 1. You will use Azure CLI to create and push image to Azure Container Instance.
 Click on **Cloud Shell** in Azure portal.